ariyam/cs143_spark_hw/README.md

 ## UDFs (**U**ser **D**efined **F**unctions)

-User-defined functions allow developers to define and exploit custom operations within expressions.
-Imagine, for example, that you have a product catalog that includes photos of the product packaging.
-You may want to register a user-defined function `extract_text` that calls an OCR algorithm and returns the text in an image, so that you can get queryable information out of the photos.
-In SQL, you could imagine a query like this:

 	SELECT P.name, P.manufacturer, P.price, extract_text(P.image),
 	  FROM Products P;

-The ability to register UDFs is very powerful -- it essentially turns your data processing framework into a general distributed computing framework.
-But UDFs can often introduce performance bottlenecks, especially as we run them over millions of data items.
+Lets look at the above example, which we used earlier.
 If the input column(s) to a UDF contain a lot of duplicate values, it can be beneficial to improve performance by ensuring that the UDF is only called once per *distinct input value*, rather than once per *row*.
 (For example in our Products example above, all the different configurations of a particular PC might have the same image.)
 In this assignment, we will implement this optimization.
 We'll take it in stages -- first get it working for data that fits in memory, and then later for larger sets that require an out-of-core approach.
 We will use external hashing as the technique to "rendezvous" all the rows with the same input values for the UDF.

 1. Implement disk-based hash partitioning.
 1. Implement in-memory UDF caching.
 1. Combine the above two techniques to implement out-of-core UDF caching.

-If you're interested in the topic, the following paper will be an interesting read.
+If you're interested in the topic, the following paper will be an interesting read (optional).

 * [Query Execution Techniques for Caching Expensive Methods (SIGMOD 96)](http://db.cs.berkeley.edu/cs286/papers/caching-sigmod1996.pdf)